Lamb Vindaloo is a fall-apart tender spicy South-Indian lamb curry with coconut milk and a splash of vinegar. This is an easy, foolproof recipe.

 Lamb Vindaloo: Why You’re Going To Love This Recipe

 - It is so well balanced and totally delicious.
 Lamb Vindaloo is a fragrant, flavor-packed south-Indian curry made with a little bit of heat, tempered by creamy, nutty coconut milk.
+Absolutely heavenly when scooped up with fresh, warm, homemade butter naan.

 - It only needs 3 spices, which you will surely already have on hand.
 It is different from other curries because a touch of mustard and a splash of vinegar adds a little brightness that cuts through a rich curry.

 - This is a relatively simple curry to make if you’re starting out with Indian cuisine.
+My Vindaloo Pork Curry recipe has been a hit for many hears.

 - This yields a big batch – enough for having friends over, to have leftovers, or to freeze some for another night.
 Or feel free to cut the recipe in half.